u-boot/u-boot/doc/develop/uefi/fwu_updates.rst

     CONFIG_FWU_MULTI_BANK_UPDATE=y
     CONFIG_CMD_FWU_METADATA=y
     CONFIG_DM_FWU_MDATA=y
-    CONFIG_FWU_MDATA_GPT_BLK=y
     CONFIG_FWU_NUM_BANKS=<val>
     CONFIG_FWU_NUM_IMAGES_PER_BANK=<val>
+    CONFIG_TOOLS_MKFWUMDATA=y

+    CONFIG_FWU_MDATA_GPT_BLK=y
+    CONFIG_FWU_MDATA_SF=y

-in the .config file
+in the .config file.

 The first group of configs enable the UEFI capsule-on-disk update functionality.
 The second group of configs enable the FWU Multi Bank Update functionality.
+And the third group of configs are FWU Metadata drivers.
+You can enable either one of ``CONFIG_FWU_MDATA_GPT_BLK`` and ``CONFIG_FWU_MDATA_SF`` or both of them, according to the platform support.
+Anyway, a correct driver will be probed by devicetree node.

 Please refer to the section :ref:`uefi_capsule_update_ref` for more details on generation of the UEFI capsule.

 Setting up the device for GPT partitioned storage
 -------------------------------------------------

+If your platform stores the firmware on GPT partitioned storage device (e.g. eMMC/SD), please follow this section.

 Before enabling the functionality in U-Boot, certain changes are required to be done on the storage device.
 Assuming a GPT partitioned